Third Party Providers: Open Banking

 - Confirmation of funds: the ability for a TPP to be able to confirm if you have available funds before you use their card for a purchase.

-TPPs can only access your information and provide these type of services if you’re registered for Online Banking and give your consent.
-If you share your Online Banking details the TPP will be able to see information about any accounts shown in your Online Banking.
+Third-party providers can only access your information and provide these type of services if you’re registered for Online Banking and give your consent.

 When a third party provider prompts you to choose the bank you hold your account(s) with, you will need to select ‘Santander’, as cahoot will not be displayed as a separate bank.